zidarsk8/ggrc-core/doc/developer_guide.md

 * Client-side:
     * can.Model.Cacheable
         * Once a model is retrieved to the browser, it is stored in `CMS.Models.<model_name>.cache[<id>]`.
 Once present, it is only requested again via the `<instance>.refresh()` method.
+        * A model can be conditionally pulled from the server (if it only exists on the client in stub form) by enqueueing it into a
+        RefreshQueue, and then subsequently triggering the RefreshQueue.
+If an enqueued model has already been synched (i.e. if the selfLink property exists on the instance), it will not be re-fetched by the RefreshQueue.

 How/when are they validated?